UNSW-Redback-Racing/DAQ-Technical-Assessment/README.md

 ## Tasks

-**NOTE: In the `battery_emulator.ts` file, you may change the following line to change the chances of generating out-of-range/invalid data, for testing purposes:**
+**NOTE: In the `battery_emulator.ts` file, you may change the following constants to change the frequency of data being sent, as well as the chances of generating out-of-range/invalid data, for testing purposes:**

 ```
-let error_chance = getRandomIntInclusive(1, 15);
+const MILLISECONDS = 500;
+const ERROR_CHANCE = 15;
 ```

 **You may NOT modify anything else in the `battery_emulator.ts` file**